arobillard/georgian-politics/_maps/aghara-pastures-safehouse.md

 There are 5 full corked vials on the alchemical workbench.
 - Bright green liquid: basic vial of acid
 - Clear liquid: highly potent vial of acid.
 Has no effect on non-organic matter.
 Causes 1d10 acid damage per round until an action is taken to clean off the acid.
-Causes permanent scaring and failed death saving throws if still in contact with skin.
+Causes permanent scaring and failed death saving throws if still in contact with skin while unconscious.
 - Opaque black liquid: smoke bomb.
 Creates a 10ft radius of magical darkness centered around point where the vial impacts and breaks.
 - Bright blue liquid: creeping fire.
-On impact, creates fire in a 5ft radius.
+On impact, creates blue magical fire in a 5ft radius.
 Each round the radius grows by 5ft regardless of whether there are flammable materials.
 Can only be put out by a dispell magic spell or by smothering with copious amounts of non-flammable materials.
 - Muddy brown liquid: failed experiment.

 ### 8 - Mess Hall